Chymyst/chymyst-core/docs/chymyst02.md

 - Molecules with unit values still require a pattern variable when used in the `case` construction.
 For this reason, we write `decr(_)` and `fetch(_, reply)` in the match patterns.
 However, these molecules can be injected simply by calling `decr()` and `fetch()`, since Scala inserts a `Unit` value automatically when calling functions.
-- We declare both reactions in one join definition, because these two reactions share the input molecule `counter`.
+- We declare both reactions in one reaction site, because these two reactions share the input molecule `counter`.
 - The injected blocking molecule `fetch()` will not remain in the soup after the reaction is finished.
 Actually, it would not make sense for `fetch()` to remain in the soup:
 If a molecule remains in the soup after a reaction, it means that the molecule is going to be available for some later reaction without blocking its injecting call; but this is the behavior of a non-blocking molecule.